Pingid/ts-prove/README.md

 ## Custom Proofs

-All the proofs provided by this library are constructed using the function `P<ValueType>()`.
+All the proofs provided by this library are constructed using the function `P<ValueType>(): Proof<ValueType>`.
+We can use `P` to construct are own proofs by providing a return type as the type argument.

 ```ts
 P.string = P<string>(x => typeof x === 'string' || 'Expected string')
 ```

-We can use `P` to construct are own proofs by providing are return type as the type argument to P. Here is a generic proof which does a deep equal comparison using lodash.isequal function.
+Here is a generic proof which does a deep equal comparison using lodash.isequal function.

 ```ts
 import P, { isFailure, Proof } from 'ts-prove'